tfesenko/Java-Modules-JPMS-CheatSheet/README.md

    exports com.mycompany.myproject.foo;

    exports com.mycompany.myproject.foo.internal
-       // having a "to" clause means that this is a **qualified export** => exports the package only to the friends of the correct module - the modules specified in the to clause to com.example.x;
+       // having a "to" clause means that this is a **qualified export** => exports the package only to the friends of the current module - the modules specified in the `to` clause to com.example.x;
    exports com.mycompany.myproject.bar.internal to com.example.y, com.example.z;